fcrozatier/f-stack/packages/reflow/README.md

 ### `show`

 Handles conditional templates.
-It takes 3 callbacks: the first returns the conditional value, the second is the template, primitive or reactive leaf to use in the `true` case and the third is the template, primitive or reactive leaf to use in the `false` case.
+It takes 2+1 callbacks: the first returns the conditional value, the second is the `DerivedSink` to use in the `true` case and the third is the optional `DerivedSink` to use in the `false` case.

 > [!TIP]
 > For simple ternary conditions, you can use a `derived` sink like below.
 But